microsoft/service-fabric-healer/README.md

 ```

 ## Configuration as Logic

-FabricHealer leverages the power of logic programming with Prolog-like semantics/syntax to express repair workflows in configuration.
-To learn more [click here.](Documentation/LogicWorkflows.md)
+To learn more about FabricHealer's logic as configuration, [click here.](Documentation/LogicWorkflows.md)

 ## Quickstart